tianlinxu312/Everything-about-LLMs/README.md

 If you are completely new to language modelling, [this video](https://www.youtube.com/watch?v=PaCmpygFfXo) may help you to understand more basics.

 You can find much more details about the code in [Karpathy's original repo](https://github.com/karpathy/nanoGPT/tree/master#install).
-This folder here only contains the minimal running code.
+The code in this folder has been adapted to contain the minimal running code.

-## Fine-tuning LLMs
+## Fine-tuning
 ### LoRA

 If you don't know what LoRA is, you can watch this Toutube video [here](https://www.youtube.com/watch?v=dA-NhCtrrVE) or